delijati/tensor/README.md

 Just install things from "Pre-requisites" using your preferred package manager.
 If your Qt package base is fine-grained you might want to take a look at CMakeLists.txt to figure out which specific libraries Tensor uses.

 ### Building
-From the root directory of the project sources:
+From the root directory of the project sources, first update submodules:

 ```
-mkdir build
-cd build
-cmake ../
-make
+git submodule update --init # pull in qmatrixclient library
 ```

+Then open the project in QtCreator and build.

 ### Installation
 From the root directory of the project sources: